 Goodwill represents the excess of the aggregate purchase price over the fair value of the identifiable net assets acquired and is not amortized.
-Our goodwill relates to the West Texas assets contributed to us by Delek Marketing & Supply, LLC ("Delek Marketing"), a direct wholly owned subsidiary of Delek Holdings, in connection with our initial public offering (the "Offering") and to the purchase price allocation of certain of our third party acquisitions.
+Our goodwill relates to the West Texas assets contributed to us by Delek Marketing & Supply, LLC ("Delek Marketing"), a direct wholly owned subsidiary of Delek Holdings, in connection with our initial public offering and to the purchase price allocation of certain of our third party acquisitions.

 We perform an annual assessment of whether goodwill retains its value.
 This assessment is done more frequently if indicators of potential impairment exist.
-We performed our annual goodwill impairment review in the fourth quarter of 2019, 2018 and 2017.
-We performed a qualitative assessment for the years ended December 31, 2019 and December 31, 2018.
-During the year ended December 31, 2017, we performed a discounted cash flow test, using a market participant weighted average cost of capital, and estimated minimal growth rates for revenue, gross profit and capital expenditures based on history and our best estimate of future forecasts.
-We also estimated the fair values using a multiple of expected future cash flows, such as those used by market participants.
-In 2019, 2018 and 2017, the annual impairment review resulted in the determination that no indicators of impairment of goodwill were present.
+We performed our annual goodwill impairment review in the fourth quarter of 2020, 2019 and 2018.
+We performed a qualitative assessment for the years ended December 31, 2020, December 31, 2019 and December 31, 2018.
+In 2020, 2019 and 2018, the annual impairment review resulted in the determination that no indicators of impairment of goodwill were present.

-Our goodwill in our wholesale marketing and terminalling segment amounted to \$7.5 million as of December 31, 2019, 2018 and 2017.
-Our goodwill in our pipelines and transportation segment amounted to \$4.7 million as of December 31, 2019, 2018 and 2017.
+Our goodwill in our wholesale marketing and terminalling segment amounted to \$7.5 million as of December 31, 2020, 2019 and 2018.
+Our goodwill in our pipelines and transportation segment amounted to \$4.7 million as of December 31, 2020, 2019 and 2018.